kbrown01/random_pokemon/README.md

 There are two input selects created for this (one visible and one not).
 The first one is the one that contains all 1008 Pokemon names.
-The second one merely sets the "mode" of the selection (Randon, Increment, Decrement, Name).
+The second one merely sets the "mode" of the selection (Random, Increment, Decrement, Name).
 I believe this could be removed but I set it up this way to test and just left it.

 You could just use a helper to create them, but as an example here is YAML in an include for input_select to set up the names.